Ford Mondeo hatchback - Interior & comfort

 On the entry-level Zetec Edition model, this useful piece of kit is joined by 17-inch alloy wheels, climate control, an alarm, cruise control and DAB digital radio.
 Front and rear parking sensors are helpful given the Mondeo’s size and the Quickclear heated windscreen is useful on cold mornings.

-Titanium Edition adds 18-inch alloy wheels, automatic lights and wipers, ambient interior lighting, heated seats and additional safety features such as lane-keeping assistance and traffic-sign recognition.
+Titanium Edition adds 18-inch alloy wheels, a digital instrument display, automatic lights and wipers, ambient interior lighting, heated seats and additional safety features such as lane-keeping assistance and traffic-sign recognition.

-There’s also the sporty ST-Line trim, which get a racy bodykit, a black honeycomb grille, a black beltline below trim around the side windows and 18-inch alloys.
+There’s also the sporty ST-Line Edition trim, which get a racy bodykit, a black honeycomb grille, black trim around the side windows and 19-inch alloys.
 Inside, there are sports seats with red stitching, a leather steering wheel and black interior trims.
 It also gets sporty lowered suspension for a firmer ride and racier driving experience.
-Upgrade to ST-Line Edition, and the seats are upgraded with partial leather, heating and a 10-way adjustable drivers seat.
-You also get 19-inch alloy wheels and rear privacy glass.

 The range-topping Vignale comes with special leather seats, upgraded cabin materials, a hexagonal grille, 19-inch alloy wheels and dark detailing on the bumpers and door mirrors.
 Inside, you get a reversing camera, LED headlights and a heated steering wheel as standard.
 It's expensive, though, so it’s hard to recommend – apart from the leather trim, it still feels like a Mondeo, rather than something built to be a premium product.
 And while the seats seem plush, they aren't as comfortable as they look.

 Across the Mondeo line-up, there’s a full range of adjustment for the steering wheel and driver's seat, meaning you shouldn't have any issues getting comfortable.
 Visibility is decent for such a big car, while all models are fitted with front and rear parking sensors.
-Active Park Assist (£150 to £200 depending on trim level) is another option.
+Active Park Assist (part of the Driver Assistance pack) is another option.
 This can park the car into parallel and perpendicular spaces, although it won't pull off the same tight manoeuvres that a human can.

-An optional fixed panoramic sunroof costs £600, making the interior much brighter.
+An optional fixed panoramic sunroof makes the interior much brighter.
 This is a luxury item but really opens up the cabin of the car and is great for rear passengers on longer trips.
-Deep metallic blue paint is a £550 option and we think it really suits the car.